-First, more countries and stakeholders should be able to prevent violence against women and girls by fostering education, respectful relationships and awareness raising; mobilizing communities -women, men, girls and boys- and institutions to change gender stereotypes that perpetuate and condone violence against women and girls and promote zero tolerance for such violence.
-Governments, supported by key stakeholders, should also be able to deliver quality essential services to protect and assist survivors and prevent violence from re-occurring.
+First, more countries and stakeholders should be able to prevent violence against women and girls by fostering education, respectful relationships and raising awareness; mobilizing communities and institutions to change negative gender stereotypes that perpetuate and condone violence against women and girls; and promote zero tolerance for such violence.
+Governments, supported by key stakeholders, should also be able to deliver quality essential services to protect and assist victims and survivors and prevent violence from re-occurring.